Know-how and expertise

 These are complex mechanisms of large size (4-5 m) and extreme accuracy, which support by means of active devices and in all circumstances the surface figure of the mirror with the accuracy of a few nanometers.

-Our contribution to this project comprises in particular the integrated (end-to-end) modeling of these mechanisms.
+Our contribution to this project comprised in particular the integrated (end-to-end) modeling of these mechanisms.
 This allows to evaluate in a single computation cycle the combined effects of various analyses (static, dynamic, thermal, kinematic) on the optical performance of the mirror.
 This integrated modeling approach results notably in more efficient design iterations and optimization of all structures and active mechanisms.

 INO340 Iranian Telescope Project